 - Have a genetic predisposition to lower tolerance

 - Are young

 - Drink on an empty stomach

 - Have lower muscle percentage

 The effects of alcohol on blood alcohol level (BAC)

 Blood alcohol level (BAC) is the amount of alcohol in your blood.
-It goes without saying that BAC rises as you continue drinking.
+BAC rises as you continue drinking.
 A BAC of 0.01 means that every 100 ml of your blood contains 0.01 grams of alcohol.
-On an average, if you are in good health, one standard drink will raise your BAC by 0.02 and take about an hour to be broken down.
+On average, if you are in good health, one standard drink will raise your BAC by 0.02 and take about an hour to be broken down.

 This is how various levels of BAC affect your body: